hiowenluke/kdo/README.md

 ## Why

-Why we should split long code into several small functions?
+Why we should split long code into small functions or files?